-Single Exposure: Acute exposure studies show no evidence of systemic toxicity (Sandoz 1994 a,b; TNO, 1994a).
+Single Exposure: Acute exposure studies show no evidence of systemic toxicity (Sandoz 1994a,b; TNO, 1994a).

-Repeated Exposure: A repeat dose toxicity study of Sulfur has been studied in rats following dermal and oral exposure for periods between 28 days and 21 weeks.
+Repeated Exposure: Repeat dose toxicity of Sulfur has been studied in rats following dermal and oral exposure for periods between 28 days and 21 weeks.
 No systemic toxicity was observed; the only effect observed was local skin effects (Advinus, 2006; Rallis, 2005d; Rallis, 2006).

-Aspiration: Not relevant as Sulfur is a solid.
+Aspiration Hazard: Not relevant as Sulfur is a solid.

-Acute (short-term) Aquatic Hazard: Acute toxicity studies in fish, Daphnia and algae show LC{50}/EC{50} values at >5 μ g/l (maximum water solubility) (IBACON, 2005 b, a, c).
+Short-term (acute) Aquatic Hazard: Acute toxicity studies in fish, daphnia and algae show $LC{50}/EC{50}$ values at >5 $\mu$ g/l (maximum water solubility) (IBACON, 2005a,b,c).

-Chronic (long-term) Aquatic Hazard: Sulfur is highly insoluble in water (water solubility $< 5 \,\mu g/l$) and is unlikely to present a chronic aquatic hazard.
+Long-term (chronic) Aquatic Hazard: Sulfur is highly insoluble in water (water solubility < 5 μg/l) and is unlikely to present a chronic aquatic hazard (ChemService, 2008).

-Environmental fate (biodegradation / bioaccumulation): Biodegradation and bioaccumulation tests are not applicable for Sulfur as this substance is inorganic.
+Persistent, Bioaccumulative and Toxic or Very Persistent, Very Bioaccumulative Properties: Biodegradation and bioaccumulation tests are not applicable for Sulfur as this substance is inorganic.